bekk/bekk-christmas/post/react/how-i-structure-my-react-code.md

 ## Agreeing on the impossible

+...

+Som jeg startet hele artikkelen med, det å komme til enighet om hvordan man skal strukturere koden sin i et team med mennesker som alle har forskjellige preferanser, det er ikke nødvendigvis lett.
+Men så er jo spørsmålet, trenger man egentlig å bli enige?
+Jeg vil egentlig si at svaret på dette er JA.
+Da ikke om hva som er finest eller best, men om hva slags kodestil og struktur man ønsker å ha i prosjektet sitt.
+Selv om det går på bekostning av noens meninger og preferanser.

-I want to end on the same note as I started the entire article.
-Agreeing on code structure with a team of different personalities with different experiences and personal preferences is hard.
-This begs the question - do we really need to agree?
+I want to end by repeating what I claimed in the beginning of the article. **Agreeing on how to structure you code with a team of diverse people with diverse opinions and preferences isn't necessarily easy.
+But do we really _need_ to agree? **I'd say yes**.
+Not about what's the prettiest, but what kind of code style and structure you want in your project - even if some people don't agree completely.
+Even if I don't agree completely.

-I would state that the answer here would be «yes».
-Not about what looks the nicest, but about what kind of structure and code style you should have in your project.
-Even though it will come at the expense of someone's opinions and preferences.

-Getting your team to agree on what looks cleanest, or reads the best, is close to impossible - even in the most homogenous of groups.
-But as long as you listen to everybody's preferences, are interested in why they have them, and tries to incorporate most of their opinions in your strategy - you can at least make the whole team feel included in the decision.
+Getting everybody to agree on what's the "cleanest" or "most readable" is not a realistic goal.
+What becomes the most important then is to have everybody voice their opinions, try to empathize with why they want one thing or the other, and then try to have a conversation about what choices you should make as a team.
+It will definitely be a lot of give and take for most (if not all) members of your team, but I stand by that it's better to agree on a single code style and structure, instead of having a mix and match of everybody's personal preferences.

-No matter what your answer is, though, it's important to find a structure and style guide, and stick to it.
-This is the key to having a clean and understandable project, which also helps with onboarding new developers, and keeping everybody as productive as possible.
+Because when you have a neat, clean, understandable and standardized code style in your code base, it'll help with onboarding new developers, and keeping everybody as productive as possible.